 Coronavirus (COVID-19) Info for Physicians

 - Not everyone needs a test.
-Testing is appropriate for those who are at highest risk for developing severe COVID-19 disease.
+Testing is appropriate for those who have at least one symptom of COVID-19 disease.

 - Mildly ill patients should be encouraged to stay home and contact their healthcare provider by phone for guidance about clinical management.